 Outdoor enthusiasts and adventure seekers who are on the hunt for epic hiking trails and rock climbing will revel in this spot.
 The bell tent is equipped with everything you need, favoring necessity over opulence.

-String lights twinkling in the trees show the way to the tent which has a propane heater to keep it cozy in winter.
+String lights twinkling in the trees show the way to the tent which has a propane heater to keep it cozy for winter glamping New York!
 There is even wifi and a portable power bank so that you can stay connected.

 Price: $350+ USD per night